narfdotpl/narf.pl/content/posts/procedural-trees.md

   application.
 (I didn't use the command line to run it, I just pressed ⌘R in Xcode.)
-- If I were to start this project today, I would use [p5.js][] because it would be faster to get something on the screen at start iterating.
+- If I were to start this project today, I would use [p5.js][] because it would be faster to get something on the screen and start iterating.
 - In the beginning I spent many hours not knowing how to tackle path growth.
   I split the code into models and renderers.
 I created an ASCII renderer and started writing navigation unit tests using ASCII diagrams (I also